Rolling Stones frontman Mick Jagger is recovering after a heart valve replacement procedure.

 The Rolling Stones postponed their North American tour that was set to kick off on April 20 in Miami Gardens, Florida.

-“We apologize for any inconvenience this causes those who have tickets to shows but wish to reassure fans to hold onto these existing tickets, as they will be valid for the rescheduled dates,” the band said.
+“Mick has been advised by doctors that he cannot go on tour at this time, as he needs medical treatment,” read a statement from the band.
+“We apologize for any inconvenience this causes those who have tickets to shows but wish to reassure fans to hold onto these existing tickets, as they will be valid for the rescheduled dates, which will be announced shortly.”

 Jagger, 75, took to Twitter to apologize to supporters following the weekend announcement.